alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/connection.md

 In the above example, `java:comp/env/jdbc/myOracle` is the name by which the pool is referenced in the container.

-So, the java code is used to lookup the Repository façade.
+So, the same java code is used to lookup the Repository façade.

     Repository repository = RepositoryService.getInstance().lookup(RepositoryType.JDBC).newInstance();